 Boy Scouts of America

-Dwight D. Eisenhower was an enthusiastic supporter of the Boy Scouts for nearly 40 years.
-His son, John, joined the Boy Scouts as a teenager in the 1930s.
-During World War II, more than 200,000 Boy Scouts honored Eisenhower's call to patriotism by participating in the 'General Eisenhower Waste Paper Campaign.'
-He served on the Boy Scouts Executive Board in the late 1940s and, during his presidency, was scouting's Honorary President.
+Dwight D. Eisenhower supported the Boy Scouts of America (BSA) for nearly 40 years.
+His son, John, joined the Boy Scouts as a teenager.
+During World War II, more than 200,000 Boy Scouts participated in the 'General Eisenhower Waste Paper Campaign.'
+General Eisenhower addressed the National Jamboree at Valley Forge in 1950 and attended the Gold Jubilee Jamboree a decade later.
+During his retirement years, Eisenhower continued to make time for Boy Scouts.

 Scouts are encouraged to wear their uniforms for FREE admission.

-Eisenhower Leadership Patch (Cub Scouts)
+Eisenhower Leadership Patch

 -